 Option A - Password protected document library

 You can hide your entire document library with the Password Protected Categories WordPress plugin.
 Alternatively, you can make certain documents private while leaving others public.
-You can even show different documents to different people.
+You can even show different document preview to different people.

 It works by password protecting one or more categories within your WordPress document library.
 Users must enter a correct password to unlock the category and view the private documents.
 Once they've unlocked a category, they can navigate within it.
 They won't need to re-enter the password for several days.